robcsaszar/theskullery/_recipes/coconut-chickpea-curry/coconut-chickpea-curry.md

 categories: healthyish quick # appetizer baking dressing drink grill healthyish marinade oven pickling quick raw salad sandwich sauce snack soup
 tags: indian vegetarian # asian beef bread burger christmas duck french fruit indian italian mexican nuts pasta pork poultry rice seafood thanksgiving vegetarian
 meal: main # main (choose one that applies)
-chef: Roksana # (fill this in with your first name and keep the name the same for all your recipes, since each chef has his own collection of recipes)
+chef: roksana # (fill this in with your first name and keep the name the same for all your recipes, since each chef has his own collection of recipes)
 time: under 60mins # under 60mins (choose one that applies)
 servings: 4 # (this will be served as a baseline for the dynamic scaling)